Coffee could be killing your productivity. As former Googlers say, relying on your morning cup of Joe is likely to worsen your work rate.

 Google Tasks workspace

-The simplicity of Google Tasks is its advantage and flaw at the same time, as it’s missing some advanced features.
-Google Tasks doesn’t support time-based reminders – you can set only a due date.
+The simplicity of Google Tasks is its main advantage and flaw at the same time, as it’s missing some advanced features.
+Google Tasks doesn’t support time-based reminders – you can only set a due date.

 Search is another feature the tool lacks.
-It doesn’t support themes and color coding either – there’s no way to visualize your goals in some fancy way.
+It doesn’t support themes or color coding either – there’s no way to visualize your goals in some fancy way.

 Still, Google Tasks can serve as a powerful tool, especially after Gmail got an update and this Google side project became a full-blown app of its own.
 In April 2018, Forbes contributor Anthony Karcz praised Google Tasks as a “perfect productivity tool”.